michaelj451/nsx_scripts/RUNBOOK_B.md

 ## Common questions

 **Why is `--segments-mode keep` the default?**
 Workflow B operates in-place on the source manager.
 Stripping or converting segment paths there would lose useful membership criteria.
 The default `keep` leaves segment references untouched.
-Use `add-mapped` to **add** mapped CIDRs alongside.

 **Can I combine Workflow A and Workflow B style transforms?**
 Yes — `groups.py push` doesn't care about the labels.
 You can target lm2 with `--segments-mode convert --csv-remap …` for a re-IP at clone time.
-CSV runs after segment-convert, so segment-derived CIDRs get remapped.

 **What if a CSV mapping conflicts (e.g., `10.6.0.0/16` and `10.6.0.0/24` both present)?**
 Longest-prefix match wins.
 The `/24` is more specific, so a token like `10.6.0.50` matches the `/24` row, not the `/16`.

-**Does `add-mapped` work with `--mapped-only`?**
-The `--mapped-only` flag applies to the CSV-remap step (Pattern 1). `add-mapped` always produces only the mapped CIDR — it doesn't add the native one, so `--mapped-only` is a no-op for the add-mapped pass.

-**What if the CSV doesn't cover one of the segment CIDRs?**
-The path is skipped — no IPAddressExpression is added for it — and the segment's native CIDR is logged to `segments_unmapped.json`.
-The original PathExpression stays so the group still resolves to its lm1-side segment members.

 **Are nested-group dependency 404s and fabric-path strips still handled in Workflow B?**
 Yes — same `groups.py push` code path.
 The retry trap for missing-dep 404s and the fabric-path auto-strip with forensic JSON both apply.